luckydonald/PBFT-JAVA/README.md

 {
     "node_hosts": ["192.168.2.8", "192.168.2.9", "192.168.2.10", "192.168.2.11"],
     "own_host": "192.168.2.8",  # If not given: Falls back to the local socket ip address, which might be wrong!
     "api_host": "http://example.com/"  # If you have this entry, it overwrites $API_HOST env variable.
-Or null, to disable.
+Or set to null, to disable.
+    "sensor_simulate": false  # If you have this entry, it overwrites $SENSOR_SIMULATE env variable.
 }
 ```
 This is handled in the class `DockerusFile`.